 PopAds derives its marketing dollars through the use of pop-under ads.
 While the sound of such an ad might scare prospects away, it’s important to note that pop-under ads in no way affect the user experience.
 In fact, the use of pop-under ads is a fairly common marketing approach.

 Like Ezoic, PopAds enables users to extend their ad audience beyond just the United States.
 With advertisers in over 50 different countries, you’re certain to find something that fits neatly within your niche.

-Sovrn, which was formerly known as VigLink, is an ad network that works very similarly to Infolinks.
+Sovrn, formerly known as VigLink, is an ad network that works very similarly to Infolinks.
 They’ll crawl your content and find existing keywords where they can plug their advertisements.

-Sovrn allows you to gain insight into your relationship with each individual advertiser, tracking your progress and performance so you know exactly where you excel, and what could use improvement.
+Sovrn allows you to gain insight into your relationship with each advertiser, tracking your progress and performance so you know exactly where you excel and what could use improvement.